NCAR/geocat-comp/docs/contrib.rst

 From your branch on your fork, open the "Pull requests" tab and click the "New pull request" button.
-Make sure the "base repository" is "NCAR/geocat-comp" and the "base" branch is set to "main", wiht the "head repository" and "compare" branch set to your fork and prepared branch, respectively.
+Make sure the "base repository" is "NCAR/geocat-comp" and the "base" branch is set to "main", with the "head repository" and "compare" branch set to your fork and prepared branch, respectively.

 From this page, you can see a view of the changes you have made in your branch.